bitcointranscripts/bitcointranscripts/bitcoin-explained/the-block-1-983-702-problem.md

 Aaron van Wirdum: 00:00:52

 True, yeah.
-Sure, do you know who our sponsor is?
+Sjors, do you know who our sponsor is?
 It's Coinkite.
 And they produce the cold card.
 You know what I love about the cold card?